Cheshire County, New Hampshire

 - 1980s-present - Cheshire County continues to thrive with a diverse economy and a focus on culture, education, and outdoor recreation.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cheshire County, New Hampshire.
+This timeline provides a concise overview of the key events in the history of Cheshire County, New Hampshire.